-[Featured Image Description: Book cover for ‘Not So Tall For Six.’
+[Featured Image Description: Book cover for Rosie The Raven, by Helga Bansch.
 The rest of the images in this post are book covers from the preceding text].

-If you’re new to the disability rights movement and a social model of disability, let’s get oriented.
-Say this with me.
+If you’re new to the disability rights movement and a social model of disability, let’s start from the beginning.

 Disabled lives are lives worth living.